p4ul 10 months ago

 Programmers may not like it, but JavaScript is a pretty well established and robust trademark and people use it correctly to refer to the same one thing.
 The problem really just is that people don’t like the owners of it, but that’s hardly a case to have it invalidated.

-• LelouBil 10 hours ago
+• LelouBil 10 months ago

 > I invent a new term for iPads and say “well actually when people say iPad they mean ECMApad which is technically the same just a different branding of it” that doesn’t give me grounds to have Apples trademark on iPad discarded.